 Lower Taylor Creek Restoration Project

-- Improve the stream channel and surrounding habitat, particularly for Chinook salmon
+- Improve the stream channel and surrounding habitat.

-- Remove the last fish passage barriers between Lake Washington and Deadhorse Canyon
+- Improve fish passage between Lake Washington and Deadhorse Canyon.

 - Replace the public culvert under Rainier Avenue S.

 - Address storm-related flooding and sediment deposition at the mouth of the creek (as possible).

 - Potentially provide some form of public access at the site once construction is complete.
 The final decision about public access is expected in early 2015.
 Learn more about public access options analysis.